Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Arashiyama Sagano Romantic Train (with kids)Price starts from
+👉 See FULL guide to Arashiyama Sagano Romantic Train (with kids)Average price

 Kids enter free, sip Otowa waterfall, play the Love Stones challenge, and hunt stone Buddhas; numerous stairs and constant crowds demand hands-on supervision and may tire small legs.